 Microsoft Customer Stories are great ways to see how case studies can be used to appeal to prospects.
-Since there are a huge range of stories on offer there, you’ll be able to find one that resonates with your business.
+Since there is a huge range of stories on offer there, you’ll be able to find one that resonates with your business.

 To create a compelling case study, the essential thing you need is a customer success story!
-First, you’ll need to secure the permission of your customer, in order to use his or her story in your promotional materials.
+First, you’ll need to secure the permission of your customer in order to use his or her story in your promotional materials.
 Then you’ll need to collaborate with marketing to create an attractive case study.

 5. Put a calendar link in your email signature.

 It’s critical for your salespeople to make it as easy as possible for your prospects to get in touch with them and move their relationship to the next level.
 They can simplify this process by placing a calendar link in their email signature.

 Regarding sales tactics, this tactic is a quick win and something you can implement within a few hours.
 There are lots of simple ways to achieve this goal.
 You could even add a simple text hyperlink.